manning-lab/WGSAssociationVisualization/README.md

    Something like this -
    gs://fc-91605a4c-df34-4248-b17v-ca123456e59/wgs-summary-stats-file.txt.gz
  ```
  - Enter the columns numbers for the Marker name (a unique variant identifier), chromosome of the variant, position of the variant and p-value of the variant.
-For eg. for the column headers given in the description, the input would be 1, 2, 3 and 10 respectively.
+For eg. for the demo file, the input would be 1, 2, 3 and 9 respectively.
  - Enter the range you want to search in.
-(For eg. 10:112948590-113048589)
+(For eg. 20:60900000-61100000)
  - Click Submit to view the plot
  - Clicking the Download button will download the plot as a .png file (for eg. Regional_plot_10:112948590-113048589.png)

 #### Exiting the docker container
 Navigate back to your terminal -
  - Type Ctrl+C on Windows or Command+C on Mac
- - Exit the docker session.
+ - Exit the docker session:
  ```
    exit
  ```